Maple Cinnamon Butternut Squash is an easy to make, healthy and delicious roasted vegetable side dish – this is caramelized squash you’re gonna love!

 See the dark caramelized parts of the roasted maple cinnamon butternut squash?
 It tastes wonderful!
 The natural sugars (and maple syrup) caramelize slightly while baking, which leaves the outside slightly crispy, while the inside is soft and creamy!

 This really is a GREAT tasting, simple side dish that pairs especially well with chicken, turkey or pork!
 Maple cinnamon butternut squash would also be an easy veggie side dish for Thanksgiving or Christmas dinner!
+If you prefer your butternut squash “mashed”, be sure to try my recipe for Creamy Mashed Butternut Squash, too!
 Sure hope you enjoy it!
 Have a GREAT day, friends.

 Looking For More VEGETABLE SIDE DISH Recipes?